Central Technical Services

 Using policies established by CTS, technical services staff in the University Libraries assure the consistency and quality of all records that reside in the Libraries’ Integrated Library Management System.
 CTS provides support and expertise to all areas of the Libraries on cataloging matters.

 CTS staff are responsible for the cataloging of materials and bibliographic maintenance of all items in the catalog.
 Technical services staff make UB’s collections known to students, scholars and researchers all over the world by contributing catalog records to the OCLC bibliographic database (WorldCat).
 Staff manage the Libraries A-Z E-Journals List through the Libraries’ link resolver and create and maintain data in the Libraries’ Electronic Resources Management (ERM) system.
-In addition, CTS staff administer the Libraries’ Open URL implementation and the LOCKSS digital preservation program.
+In addition, CTS staff administer the Libraries’ Open URL implementation.
 CTS establishes and maintains provider administration accounts for electronic resources, in particular capturing login information in the ERM.
 Staff work with providers to ensure complete and up-to-date IP ranges are registered for user access.
 Staff process annual, quarterly, or irregular updates from providers for e-journals.
 Staff ensure that catalog records contain the correct URL and holdings information for electronic journals.
 Staff update URLs and other information as necessary in the catalog when providers change platforms, e-journals change publishers, and when titles included in subscribed packages change.